mendelabramzon/tgent/README.md

 Prompt files live in:

 - `./prompts/system.json`
+- `./prompts/summarize_context.json`
 - `./prompts/suggest_reply.json`

 They are loaded by `app/prompts.py` (`PromptStore`) and can be reloaded from **/settings** with “Reload prompts”.

 ### Reply target (Send as reply)

-The default prompt (`prompts/suggest_reply.json`) asks the model to also return a `reply_to_message_id` (chosen from the recent messages list).
+The summary step chooses `reply_to_message_id` (best-fit incoming message id from the last K messages).
 The “Send as reply” button uses this id so the reply attaches to the **most relevant incoming message** (not always the last one).
 If it’s missing/invalid, the app falls back to a simple heuristic.

 ## Notes / safety